-- Establishes a centralized place to get important information, news and updates for Alberta’s HCAs
+- Serves as a central resource for Alberta HCAs to get information, news and updates

-- Alignment with the Government of Alberta’s commitment to having a competent and valued Health Care Aide workforce that provides care to Albertans
+- Aligns with the Government of Alberta’s commitment to having a competent and valued Health Care Aide workforce that provides care to Albertans.

 The HCA attainment of core competencies reflects the fulfillment of skills necessary to successfully work as an HCA in Alberta.
 As an employer you have a key role in verifying the attainment of core competencies of your HCA workforce.